re:vision logo

 Do I need to collect any data?

 No. All fMRI data, preprocessed betas, retinotopic maps, and image annotations are provided through our Python package.
-You may need to generate some meta data using a model depending on the study you replicate.
+You may need to generate some metadata (e.g., using an AI model) depending on the study you replicate.

 How are submissions reviewed?